goharbor/harbor/README.md

     ```sh
     $ git clone https://github.com/vmware/harbor
     ```
 2. Edit the file **Deploy/harbor.cfg**, make necessary configuration changes such as hostname, admin password and mail server.
-Refer to [Installation Guide](docs/installation_guide.md) for more info.
+Refer to [Installation and Configuration Guide](docs/installation_guide.md) for more info.

 3. Install Harbor by the following commands.
 It may take a while for the docker-compose process to finish.